Network diagram software: Hybrid tools

+Some infrastructure management platforms generate network topology diagrams from their asset databases rather than through live network discovery.
+These documentation-driven approaches reflect the network as it is recorded, keeping the diagram in sync as the documentation is updated.
+This is particularly useful for environments where network discovery is restricted or where the documented design must be maintained as the authoritative reference.
+Platforms such as Device42, Obelinf and netTerrain provide this capability as part of their broader infrastructure management feature set.

 Network mapping tools

 These tools are specifically designed to generate automated network topology maps.
 These visual maps are automatically generated by scanning the network using network discovery protocols.
 Some of these tools integrate into documentation and monitoring tools.
 Typical capabilities include but not limited to: